scope.yml

 # The file category includes writes to files.
 It's intended primarily for

-# monitoring log files but is capable of generating events to writes to any
+# monitoring log files, but is capable of generating events from writes to any

 # file.
 The name and value properties are regular expressions applied to